BlankShrimp/XJTimetabLU/README.md

 ### 3. Add time table by scanning QR code

 1. Timetable List -> Add button on the top right corner -> Scan QR code
 2. Complete information and SCAN NOW
 3. Scan code.
 Since the code carries tons of information, please be aware of that the scan might failed.
 If this happens, please scan again.
 4. Check your timetable in table list

+This function remains recognition issues.
+In the future, a network database might be added.

 ###4.
 Set timetable as primary table